 JOBSTARTER - Training for the future

 The Federal Ministry of Education and Research has been supporting the development of Germany's training structure through its JOBSTARTER programme since 2006.
 Over 280 innovative projects are being funded.
 All these projects are helping to create additional traineeships and are offering various measures to support companies which either have no previous experience with training or which have grown weary of providing training.
-The JOBSTARTER projects have secured around 62,600 training positions to date, 43,400 of which have already been suitably filled (January 2013).
+As of January 2013, the JOBSTARTER projects have secured around 62,600 training positions - 43,400 of which have already been suitably filled.

 Programme structure and funding volume